Genivia/ugrep/README.md

   `-N` (only line number), `-l` (file with match), or `-L` (files without match).

+- **ugrep supports Perl regular expressions** with option `-P`.
+This option offers PCRE-like syntax, including backreferences and lookbehinds.
+POSIX regular expressions are the default.

-- **ugrep regex patterns are converted to efficient DFAs** for faster matching without backtracking.
+- **ugrep POSIX regex patterns are converted to efficient DFAs** for faster matching without backtracking.
 DFAs yield significant speedups when searching multiple files and large files.
 Rare and pathological cases are known to exist that may increase the initial running time of **ugrep** for complex DFA construction.

 - **ugrep is portable** and compiles with MSVC++ to run on Windows.
 Binaries are included for Linux, Mac, and Windows.